odenizgiz/Podcasts-Data/README.md

 <br><br/>

+**Goal 2: to collect information from each podcast's iTunes page by parsing it.**

+The iTunes URLs that are collected in the previous step can be used to collect crucial information about each podcast by crawling into each web page.
+After a little inspection, the code required to do this is pretty straightforward.
+For example, the name of a podcast can be extracted as:

+            url = web.URL(webpage)
+            bs = BeautifulSoup(url.download(cached = False))

+            titles = bs.find('div', id='title')
+            if titles is not None:
+                title = titles.find('h1').getText()

+The link to the podcast's website (on the left column), its description and episode durations can all be obtained in a similar fashion.
+You can find the exact code in the file, [02.1 Build the Dataset from iTunes Website.ipynb](https://github.com/odenizgiz/Podcasts-Data/blob/master/02.1%20Build%20the%20Dataset%20from%20iTunes%20Website.ipynb).

+<br><br/>

-**Goal 2: extract information from iTunes API.
+**Goal 3: extract information from iTunes API.
 Using the iTunes URLs that are collected in the previous step, I extracted the iTunes IDs of these podcasts.**

 <br><br/>

-**Goal 3: to collect the second set of information from each podcast's iTunes page by parsing it.**

-I used again the iTunes URLs that are collected in the 1st step